ritvikindupuri/PhantomBand/README.md

     -   **Comprehensive Situational Awareness:** A multi-line chart displays the RF data for **all timesteps simultaneously**, providing a complete overview of the evolving electromagnetic environment.
     -   **Interactive Analysis:** The timeline controls **instantly highlight** the active timestep on the chart, creating a seamless, intuitive link between the narrative, threat assessment, and its specific spectral signature.
     -   **Visual Threat Highlighting:** Detected anomalies are automatically marked with a shaded overlay directly on the spectrum chart for rapid identification.

--   **"Ground Truth" Data Ingestion:** Upload your own real-world `.csv` or `.txt` signal data.
-The AI performs a complete analysis of this data, using it as a **high-fidelity baseline** to ensure generated threat scenarios are realistic and relevant to your specific operational environment.

 -   **Analyst-Grade FFT Controls:**
     -   Switch to a **Fast Fourier Transform (FFT)** view to perform deep-dive cepstral analysis on any timestep.